bebo1010/Depth-Estimator-with-ArUco-Corner-Detection/README.md

     ```

 ## Functionality
-- [x] Read two Realsense IR camera streams and Realsense depth stream
-- [x] Detect ArUco markers for each stream
+- [x] Detect ArUco markers from left and right image
-    - [x] Compute depths with detected ArUco markers and get depth from Realsense depth stream
+    - [x] Compute depths with detected ArUco markers
 - [x] Include interfaces for other cameras
-    - [x] Interface for intel realsense cameras
+    - [x] Interface for intel RealSense cameras
+        - [x] Single RealSense camera
+        - [x] Dual RealSense camera
     - [x] Interface for FLIR cameras
-    - [x] Add support for multiple realsense cameras
+    - [x] Add support for multiple RealSense cameras
 - [x] Display horizontal lines, vertical lines, and epipolar lines
     - [x] Show epipolar lines from marker corners if ArUco markers are detected.
-If not, show epipolar lines from detected key points
+If not, show epipolar lines from detected key points in scene
     - [x] Default algorithm for detecting key points is `ORB`, can be switched to `SIFT`
 - [ ] Chessboard calibration for stereo camera
     - [x] Calibration and save image